Two research preprints

 The software isn't.

 Naïve browser GPU pipelines waste 92%+ of their time on dispatch overhead — sending tasks one by one instead of all at once.
 Kernel fusion eliminates that.
-I shipped it for WebGPU and measured the result across 92 unique devices and 7 GPU vendors.
+I shipped it for WebGPU and measured the result across 119 distinct GPU/browser/OS combinations and 7 GPU vendors.

 0